 Tool Rest - An adjustable bar on a base that attaches to the bed that supports the cutting tool.

 Tailstock - This is an outboard rest with a Morse taper that supports material or holds a drill chuck to bore material.
 This taper may be identical to the headstock, but is often a size smaller

 Types of Lathes

-Small specialized lathe, usually limited to maximum 2" swing, ideal for pen turning.
+Small specialized lathe, usually limited to maximiun 2" swing, ideal for pen turning.

-A good starting out lathe, fits into limited space, extension to lengthen bed is available.
+A good size for starting out, fits in limited space, extension to lengthen bed is available.

-Heavy duty lathe, bed is more rigid than lighter models, this is a machine for serious turners.
+Heavy duty lathe, more rigid bed than lighter models, a machine for serious turners.